exceljs/exceljs/README.md

 <ul>
     <li>
-        Merged <a href="https://github.com/guyonroche/exceljs/pull/350">Syntax highlighting added ✨ #350</a>.
+        Merged <a href="https://github.com/guyonroche/exceljs/pull/356">Fix right to left issues #356</a>.
+        Fixes <a href="https://github.com/guyonroche/exceljs/issues/72">Add option to RTL file #72</a>
+        and <a href="https://github.com/guyonroche/exceljs/issues/126">Adding an option to set RTL worksheet #126</a>.
-        Thanks goes to <a href="https://github.com/rmariuzzo">rmariuzzo</a> for the contribution.
+        Big thank you to <a href="https://github.com/alitaheri">alitaheri</a> for this contribution.
     </li>
 </ul>